sumeetsv/ml-quiz-app-homework/README.md

 A quiz application that allows users to answer multiple-choice questions and receive feedback on their performance.

-## Note
-A docker-compose.yml file is not included in this project.
-However, you can set up and run the app by following the below instructions

 ## Getting Started

 ### Prerequisites